TeamFightingICE/GenerativeSoundDesign/ReadMe.md

-# Judge, Jury, and SFX-Maker: A Two-Step Pipeline for Generating and Evaluating Fighting Game Audio
+# Generative Sound Design

-This repository contains the full research artifact package for **“Judge, Jury, and SFX-Maker: A Two-Step Pipeline for Generating and Evaluating Fighting Game Audio,”**
+This repository contains the full research artifact package for generating and evaluating your own sound designs using generative AI. **For optimal performance, we recommend using ElevenLabs.**

 ## Target output per set